vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.02 release, generated as on Sat Nov  8 02:38:34 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 26.02 release, generated as on Sun Nov  9 02:49:17 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER